Be a Part of the 2024 Venentucci Pumpkin Giveaway!

 Catamount Institute’s office hours will be 8am to 4:30pm, Monday through Friday.
 See camp details for camp hours and lengths.
 Camp hours vary by camp

-Registration for camp is opened and closed at predetermined dates that are posted and available to the public.
+Please subscribe to our newsletter to be updated as soon as our camp registration opens!
 Our registration forms include a comprehensive information packet to be filled out by a legal parent or guardian of the participant including contact info as well as a detailed medical history.
 This information is housed in a secure digital format.
 Hard copies are also carried by our staff in case of an emergency.
 Procedures for non-admission (example, camp registration is full or closed) will be based on a case by case basis and done in accordance with all anti-discrimination laws and American with Disabilities Act guidelines to ensure impartiality.

 Our goal is for your student to have an outstanding learning adventure.
+We ask that our youngest camper have attended kindergarten before attending camp with us.
 Each camp is designed to meet the emotional and developmental needs of students in specific age groups.
 Please remember that when you make a special request for a younger or older student to be moved into a different age group, you are asking us to put them into a camp with children that may be four years their junior or senior.
 There is a huge difference in maturity, for example, between an 8-year-old and an 11-year-old.
 This is why they are in different camp age groups.

-Camp fees are based on several factors: (1) Number of participants, (2) staff pay, (3) food costs (4) lodging for any overnights, (5) cost of transportation, and (6) cost of materials per participant.
-Rates for Summer 2020 Camps are:
+Camp fees are based on several factors: Number of participants, staff pay, guest speaker fees, cost of transportation, and cost of materials per participant.
+Rates vary per age group and camp.

 Any additional fees will be found during the camp registration process.